Loss of Sight & Eye Injury Solicitors — Scotland

 If your eye injury requires ongoing treatment, such as surgery, medication or assistive devices, these medical costs can be included in your compensation for an eye injury claim.
 We’ll work to ensure that your compensation covers not only your immediate medical expenses but also any future financial expenses related to your injury.

 Yes, you can.
 This can include situations where proper safety equipment, such as eye protection, was not provided or where you received inadequate training.
+Employers must provide proper eye protection wherever there is a risk to your sight, and common workplace causes range from foreign bodies and chemical burns to blunt force trauma.

 Speak to experienced eye injury solicitors in Scotland today and get straightforward legal advice that focuses on resolution.
-Call 0131 555 7055 to begin.

 Get in touch with us